How Did Catholicism Start? | Catholic Documentary | Religion Documentary

 • The Catholic Church has had a profound influence on Western Civilization through its impact on art, music, philosophy, education, and politics, with masterpieces like those of Michelangelo and composers like Bach being deeply intertwined with Catholic doctrine.

-• Politically, the Catholic Church has influenced the governance of nations and the creation of laws, with the Vatican maintaining diplomatic relations with numerous countries and the Pope's statements reverberating through international political discourse.
+• Politically, the Catholic Church has influenced governance and laws, with the establishment of universities like the University of Bologna shaping modern higher education, while also maintaining diplomatic relations with numerous countries and impacting global political discourse.

-• The Catholic Church's global reach extends to social justice, missionary work, education, and healthcare, advocating for the poor and marginalized, addressing poverty and inequality, and promoting human rights, social justice, and environmental stewardship through its rich tradition of social teaching.
+• The Church's global reach extends to social justice, missionary work, education, and healthcare, advocating for the poor and marginalized, addressing poverty and inequality, and promoting human rights and environmental stewardship through its rich tradition of social teaching and interfaith dialogue efforts.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar